HOW blackout trafficking (formerly the lbd.project) WORKS

 Be sure to let those you know at the beginning of the month and at the end of the month know why you are doing the LBD.Project.
 We have lots of resources (including email templates) in the media kit to make this easy!
 We’ve also made a path for you on how to navigate the LBD.Project, which you can out here.

 What to expect about participating with blackout trafficking:

 You don't have to know anything about human trafficking to embark on this project

 You will always invited to try again if you quit

 People will likely not donate if you don't talk about it

-People will not donate unless you actually invite them to donate via all the opportunities
+People will not donate unless you actually invite them to donate by always including a fundraising link

 You might become discouraged when people don't "like," comment on, or donate when you share, but we have a great community online to help support you

-Some people might unfriend you (but is that a bad thing, really?)
+Some people might unfriend you for making a stand against human trafficking (but is that a bad thing, really?)